4d/4d-for-ios/docs/Actions-IncludeActionCustomTemplate.md

 </div>

-In this tutorial, we are going to see easy it can be to **add actions to custom templates**.
+In this tutorial, we are going to see how easy it can be to **add actions to custom templates**.

 ## STEP 1.
 Download the Starter Project